-The college approximates the median headcount enrollment level for its peer institutions (7.6-1) but is slightly below the 75th percentile for enrollment.
-MTC however generally exceeds the FTE enrollment for its peer group (7.6-2) and approximates the 75th percentile for FTE students.
+The college approximates the median headcount enrollment level for its peer institutions (7.6-1) but is slightly below the $75^{\text{th}}$ percentile for enrollment.
+MTC, however, generally exceeds the FTE enrollment for its peer group (7.6-2) and approximates the $75^{\text{th}}$ percentile for FTE students.
 The college's goal attainment percentage has exceeded the diversity standard established by the SC Human Affairs Commission with at least a 95 percent attainment rate in each of the last five years.
-The number and percentage of "Black" and "Other" minority faculty has remained constant from Fall 2003 to Fall 2007.
-The percentage of Blacks in the staff category has fluctuated during the four years examined but overall has increased from 38.2 percent in Fall 2003 to 40.3 percent in Fall 2007.
+The number and percentage of Black and Other minority faculty has remained constant from Fall 2005 to Fall 2008.
+The percentage of Blacks in the staff category has fluctuated during the five years examined but overall has remained stable between 35 to 40 percent.